 - The Furnace Creek resort is home to natural hot springs.

-- Despite getting such little rain, flash floods have been reported in the Bridge and Canyon areas.
+- Despite such little rain, flash floods have been reported in the Bridge and Canyon areas.

-- It’s believed that Death Valley has been inhabited by people for over 10,000 years.
+- It’s believed that people have inhabited Death Valley for over 10,000 years.

 Because of how hot it is, not many people live in Furnace Creek.
-Even so, Furnace Creek and Death Valley are places you definitely need to visit once in your life.
-These sites are absolutely breathtaking and there are plenty of fun things to do while you explore the great outdoors.
-Just make sure to bring a whole lot of water and sunscreen!
+Even so, Furnace Creek and Death Valley are places you need to visit once in your life.
+The sites are absolutely breathtaking, and there are plenty of fun things to do while you explore the great outdoors.
+Just make sure to bring a lot of water and sunscreen!